How to Grow Hardy Geraniums

 Where to plant Hardy Geraniums

 Geraniums will grow in sun or partial/light shade and will grow in all soils except wet or boggy sites.
-Growing Geraniums is easy, and they are classified as "green wheelbarrow", making them among the easiest of plants to grow.
+Growing Geraniums is easy, and I classify them as "green wheelbarrow", one of the easiest of plants to grow.
 Geraniums are undemanding, will return and flower each year and do not need feeding.

 In terms of maintenance, to keep Geraniums flowering they are best dead-headed, which can be time-consuming as they may have dozens of spent flowers, more details below.